Increased focus on strengthening teaching competencies

 - You can read more about the ministerial order in Danish about the job structure for academic staff at universities here.

-- You can read more about the Danish framework for recognising university pedagogical merits here.
+- You can read more about the Danish framework for advancing university pedagogy here.

 We look forward to working with and implementing the framework at AU in A21 and 2022 together with the academic environments.
 The framework can help increase focus on the merits of teaching competencies at AU to the benefit of both students and staff.